pasko-zh/brzo_i2c/README.md

 -------

  - Brzo i2c supports **only** esp8266 modules because it is implented in Xtensa assembly language.
- - The code is tested for the Arduino tool chain and thanks to @valkuc works for the native tool chain, too.
+ - The code is tested for the Arduino tool chain
+ - And thanks to **valkuc** works for the native tool chain, too!
+Make sure to use the correct [compiler flags](https://github.com/pasko-zh/brzo_i2c/issues/9#issuecomment-247020598).
  - Tested Arduino versions:
 	 - Arduino IDE 1.6.8, ESP8266 Arduino Core 2.2.0
 	 - Arduino IDE 1.6.5, ESP8266 Arduino Core 2.1.0